ANNIZHENG/Annotation-Interface/README.md

 Link to the [Headphone Check Code](https://github.com/mcdermottLab/HeadphoneCheck)

-You may run the program in your local environment with the following terminal commands:
+Terminal Commands for setting up virtual environemnt to run the program:

 ```
 virtualenv env